AidanG1/stat413-boxoffice/README.md

 scripts/get_data

 # create the kernel so that the jupyter notebooks can use the venv
+# only need to do this on mac or linux
 python -m ipykernel install --user --name=boxoffice_kernel
 # within each ipynb in vscode, type "ctrl+shift+p" and select "Notebook: Select Notebook Kernel" and select "boxoffice_kernel" from the "Jupyter Kernel..." dropdown
 ```